codeworm47/coworkers-1337-api/README.md

 - MONGO_URI -> MongoDB connection string.
 - JWT_SECRET -> private key (secret) for signing JWT tokens
 - LOG_LEVEL -> Log level (e.g debug, info, etc) (defaulted to info)
 - AUTH_ENABLED -> if set to true, all the requests (except `/api/login`) must have valid JWT token in their header (authorization header) otherwise it would throw 401 (defaulted to false)

+*For any further questions/issues contact me at hesam.rasouli1@gmail.com*